-03.02.02 The medical director(s) must have experience in both air and surface emergency medical services and must have education as a medical director (see Section 03.01.00 for each type) as appropriate to the mission statement and be familiar with the general concepts of appropriate utilization of air and surface interfacility services.
+03.02.02 The medical director(s) must have experience in both air and surface emergency medical services and have educational experience in those areas of medicine that are commensurate with the mission statement of the medical transport service (i.e., adult trauma, pediatric, neonatal transport, etc.) or utilize specialty physicians as consultants when appropriate.
+The medical director and must have education as a medical director (see Section 03.01.00 for each type) as appropriate to the mission statement and be familiar with the general concepts of appropriate utilization of air and surface interfacility services.
 In addition, the medical director must be current and demonstrate competency or provide documentation of equivalent educational experiences directed by the mission statement and scope of care.
 Certifications are required as pertinent to the program's scope of care.
 If a physician is board-certified in an area appropriate to the mission and scope of the service, certifications #1., 2., 11., and 13. are optional.

-1. Advanced Cardiac Life Support (ACLS) according to the current standards of the American Heart Association or approved equivalent

-2. Advanced Trauma Life Support (ATLS) according to the current standards of the American College of Surgeons or approved equivalent

-- 3. Altitude physiology/stressors of flight if involved in rotor wing or fixed wing operations (RW/FW) - 4.
-Appropriate utilization of medical/surface interfacility services - 5.
+- 1. Advanced Cardiac Life Support (ACLS) according to the current standards of the American Heart Association or approved equivalent - 2.
+Advanced Trauma Life Support (ATLS) according to the current standards of the American College of Surgeons or approved equivalent - 3.
+Altitude physiology/stressors of flight if involved in rotor wing or fixed wing operations (RW/FW) - 4.
+Appropriate utilization of air medical/surface interfacility services - 5.
 Emergency Medical Services - 6.
 Ambulance rules/regulations (S) - 7.
-Hazardous materials recognition and response (at least every three years)

-8. Human Factors - Crew Resource Management - AMRM (Air Medical Resource Management). (at least every three years) (See References)

-9. Infection control

-10. "Just Culture" and "Informed Culture" or equivalent education is strongly encouraged.
-(See References)

-11. Neonatal Resuscitation Program (NRP) or equivalent according to the current standards of the American Academy of Pediatrics (AAP) and the American Heart Association (AHA)

-12. Patient care capabilities and limitations (i.e., assessment and invasive procedures during transport)

-13. Pediatric Advanced Life Support (PALS) according to the current standards of the American Heart Association (AHA) or Advanced Pediatric Life Support (APLS) according to the current standards of the American College of Emergency Physicians (ACEP) or national equivalent

-14. Stress recognition and management (at least every three years)
+Hazardous materials recognition and response (at least every three years) - 8.
+Human Factors Crew Resource Management AMRM (Air Medical Resource Management) (at least every three years).
+(See References) - 9.
+Infection Exposure control - 10.
+"Just Culture" and "Informed Culture" or equivalent education is strongly encouraged.
+(See References) - 11.
+Neonatal Resuscitation Program (NRP) or equivalent according to the current standards of the American Academy of Pediatrics (AAP) and the American Heart Association (AHA) - 12.
+Patient care capabilities and limitations (i.e., assessment and invasive procedures during transport) - 13.
+Pediatric Advanced Life Support (PALS) according to the current standards of the American Heart Association (AHA) or Advanced Pediatric Life Support (APLS) according to the current standards of the American College of Emergency Physicians (ACEP) or national equivalent - 14.
+Stress recognition and management (at least every three years)

-15. Sleep deprivation, sleep inertia, circadian rhythms and recognizing signs of fatigue (at least every three years)

-16. The medical director must demonstrate continuing education in transport pertinent to the program's mission and scope of care.

-03.02.03 The medical director(s) is actively involved in the quality management (QM) program for the service.

-03.02.04 The medical director(s) is actively involved in administrative decisions affecting medical care for the service.

-03.02.05 The medical director(s) updates the medical guidelines at least annually to ensure current best practices.
-The medical guidelines are in a written format and include an updated attestation signed and dated by the medical director.

-03.02.06 The medical director(s) is actively involved in the hiring process, training and continuing education of all medical personnel for the service

-03.02.07 The medical director(s) is actively involved in the care of critically ill and/or injured patients; maintaining involvement in EMS or teaching medical students may be considered as active involvement.

-03.02.08 The medical director(s) receives safety and risk management training on an annual basis (strongly encouraged)
+- 15. Sleep deprivation, sleep inertia, circadian rhythms and recognizing signs of fatigue (at least every three years) - 16.
+The medical director must demonstrate continuing education in transport pertinent to the program's mission and scope of care. - 03.02.03 The medical director(s) is actively involved in the quality management (QM) program for the service. - 03.02.04 The medical director(s) is actively involved in administrative decisions affecting medical care for the service. - 03.02.05 The medical director(s) updates the medical guidelines at least annually to ensure current best practices.
+The guidelines indicate what therapies can be performed without on-line medical direction and what therapies require contacting on-line medical direction.
+The medical guidelines are in a written format and include an updated attestation signed and dated by the medical director. - 03.02.06 The medical director(s) is actively involved in the hiring process, training and continuing education of all medical personnel for the service - 03.02.07 The medical director(s) is actively involved in the care of critically ill and/or injured patients; maintaining involvement in EMS or teaching medical students may be considered as active involvement. - 03.02.08 The medical director(s) receives safety and risk management training on an annual basis (strongly encouraged)